// collection runner

 1. Add the requests that belong to your scenario

-3. Pick the environment you want to run against
+3. Pick the environment to run against

 Runner Options